-More than one billion people around the world use our products every day.
-With our global service vehicle fleet, Schindler technicians provide seamless mobility for everyone, 24 hours a day.
+With our global service vehicle fleet, Schindler technicians are on the move to provide seamless mobility for everyone, 24 hours a day.

-We operate a global fleet of over 20,000 service vehicles to effectively maintain our product portfolio and deliver swift and reliable services to our customers.
-Almost two-thirds of our direct environmental impact is generated by this service fleet.
-It remains the largest single source of CO2 emissions at Schindler.
+We operate a global fleet of more than 20,000 vehicles to effectively maintain our product portfolio and deliver swift and reliable services to our customers.
+These vehicles account for the largest proportion of our direct energy consumption.